j-f1/ForceClickToRightClick/README.md

 ForceClickToRightClick converts Force Clicks into right/secondary clicks.

+## Security/privacy concerns

+- This app does not log or transmit any events.
+All data is stored in memory and is deleted when you release the mouse button.
+- This app only receives the following events:
+  - Left Mouse Down
+  - Left Mouse Up
+  - Pressure Change
+  - Left Mouse Dragged
+- Notably, this app does not access your keyboard/typing behavior in any way.

 ## The algorithm

 (See `EventHandler.swift` for the code, which is ordered slightly differently from this explanation)